Boson sampling with ultracold atoms in a programmable optical lattice: Quantization axis

-Since the addressing beam is tightly focused onto several sites of the optical lattice, its direction must be perpendicular to the optical lattice itself.
-With this geometrical constraint, the only way to fulfill the condition stated in Sec.~\ref{sec:wiring_qnt_circuits}, namely that the quantization axis must have a nonzero component along the addressing beam, is to allow the quantization axis to form an angle, $\alpha$, with respect to the optical-lattice direction.
+The propagation direction of the addressing beam must be perpendicular to the optical lattice itself in order to allow it to be tightly focused on the individual sites of the lattice itself.
+The only way to satisfy this geometric condition and the condition stated in Sec.~\ref{sec:wiring_qnt_circuits} that the quantization axis must have a nonzero component along the addressing beam is to have the quantization axis form an angle $\alpha\neq 0$ with the direction of the optical lattice.

-However, a tilt of the quantization axis by $\alpha$ with respect to the optical lattice causes an additional, undesired effect.
-A wobble of the optical lattice potential's depth, $V^0_\pm$, is produced during state-dependent shift operations, with its magnitude being an increasing function of $\alpha$.
-For small angles, though, the extent of this effect is very small.
-For example, for $\alpha=\SI{15}{\degree}$, it only causes a reduction of the lattice depth by $\SI{3}{\percent}$ during atom transport, which can be easily taken into account and compensated for by designing the transport operations.
+However, tilting the quantization axis by $\alpha$ with respect to the optical lattice laser beams causes a wobbling of the optical lattice potential depth, $V^0_\pm$, during the state-dependent shift operations.
+Because of this wobbling, the lattice depth is reduced by a factor $|\cos(\alpha)|$ during transport.
+The extent of this effect is very small for small angles.
+For example, for $\alpha=\SI{15}{\degree}$ the lattice depth is reduced by only $\approx \SI{3}{\percent}$.
+This wobbling can be easily taken into account and compensated for in the design of transport operations by optimal control \cite{Lam:2021}.